 - Smaller and more frequent meals

-- Different foods that may be easier to
+- Different foods that may be easier to chew or swallow

 - Nutritional supplement drinks.